 This story is made possible through the support of Cameco as part of ElliotLakeToday's Not-for-Profit Program

-To learn more about The Blind River Curling Club and what they offer, visit their website.
+To learn more about the Blind River Cross Country Ski Club, visit their Facebook page.